Espanola, Ontario: Company town

 In 1927, Abitibi Power and Paper Company acquired the Spanish River Pulp and Paper Mills from Mead, in a transaction that was subsequently seen to be highly overvalued and having a conflict of interest that was ultimately detrimental to Abitibi's shareholders.
 Changing economic conditions brought on by the Great Depression forced the closure of the Spanish River facility in 1929.

 Espanola became a ghost town until the Second World War, when the mill site became a camp for German prisoners of war.
 During the final years of the Hepburn government, it sought to stimulate employment in Northern Ontario in order to stabilize its political position.
-In that regard, it encouraged negotiations between Abitibi and Kalamazoo Vegetable Parchment Company of Parchment, Michigan which resulted in the sale of Abitibi's Spanish River facility (at that time its largest non-economic asset) in 1943.
+In that regard, it encouraged negotiations between Abitibi and the Kalamazoo Vegetable Parchment Company of Parchment, Michigan, which resulted in the sale of Abitibi's Spanish River facility (at that time its largest non-economic asset) in 1943.
 It subsequently resumed operation as the KVP Company, producing specialty kraft paper.

 In 1948, KVP was sued for nuisance in allowing noxious effluent to be discharged into the Spanish River, and an injunction was issued barring it from making any further discharge.
 The order was appealed all the way to the Supreme Court of Canada without success.
 In 1950, the injunction was dissolved by an Act of the provincial legislature, which provided for any subsequent disputes with KVP to be taken to arbitration, which, together with other legislative changes, effectively curtailed chances for any further injunctions to be issued.
 The 1950 Act was not repealed until 2006.

 The 1950 Act effectively gave KVP a limited licence to pollute, and serious cleanup efforts did not happen until the 1980s.

 In 1966 KVP was bought by Brown Forest Industries, a division of Charles Bluhdorn's industrial conglomerate Gulf and Western Industries.
 The Brown Forest Industries operation was later sold to E.B.
 Eddy, who operated the mill until June 1998.
-Now owned by Domtar, it continues to be the town's largest employer.
+As of 2023, the plant was owned by Domtar, and at the time was the town's largest employer.
+In September 2023, Domtar announced that it intended to shut down the mill.